Dissem/Jabit/dependencies.md

 `jabit-cryptography-spongy` is basically a copy of the spongy one, but using [Spongycastle](https://rtyley.github.io/spongycastle/) instead.

-TODO

-Add Jabit as Gradle dependency:

-{% highlight groovy %}
-compile 'ch.dissem.jabit:jabit-core:1.0.0'
-{% endhighlight %}

-Unless you want to implement your own, also add the following:

-{% highlight groovy %}
-compile 'ch.dissem.jabit:jabit-networking:1.0.0'
-compile 'ch.dissem.jabit:jabit-repositories:1.0.0'
-compile 'ch.dissem.jabit:jabit-cryptography-bouncy:1.0.0'
-{% endhighlight %}

-And if you want to import from or export to the Wallet Import Format (used by PyBitmessage) you might also want to add:
+`jabit-wif` lets you import from and export to the Wallet Import Format, which is used by PyBitmessage to store its identities.

-{% highlight groovy %}
-compile 'ch.dissem.jabit:jabit-wif:1.0.0'
-{% endhighlight %}

-For Android clients use `jabit-cryptography-spongy` instead of `jabit-cryptography-bouncy`.
+`jabit-extensions` you won't usually need, it contains a few helper classes for if you want to build protocol extensions.